richlloydmiles/woocommerce-user-shortcode/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Displays the shipping and/or billing information for a specific user in a shortcode.
+Displays formatted copy of Woo Commerce Shipping and/or Billing information in a shortcode.

 == Description ==

-Displays the shipping and/or billing information for a specific user in a shortcode.
+Displays formatted copy of Woo Commerce Shipping and/or Billing information in a shortcode.

 The following shortcodes can be used:
  [billing_info]